netdata/netdata/docs/Running-behind-nginx.md

 ---

-If your nginx server is not on localhost, you can set:
+If your Nginx server is not on localhost, you can set:

 ```
 [web]